Back to Blog

 1

 AES-256 encryption at rest for all sensitive data and agent-generated artifacts.
-TLS 1.3 for all data in transit.
-API keys, passwords, and tokens—especially those used by AI agents—are never stored in plaintext.
-Key Management Services (KMS) are essential for robust key lifecycle management, rotating keys for agent credentials regularly.
+TLS 1.3 for all data in transit, crucially including inter-agent communication and data flows between agents and external services.
+API keys, passwords, and tokens—especially those used by AI agents to access critical systems—are never, under any circumstances, stored in plaintext.
+Robust Key Management Services (KMS) like AWS KMS or Azure Key Vault are essential for secure key generation, storage, and lifecycle management, with mandated regular key rotation for agent credentials.
+This prevents a single compromised agent key from becoming a master key to your kingdom.

 2

-OAuth 2.0 + OpenID Connect for human and system authentication.
-JWT tokens with stringent expiration policies for API access, including for AI agents.
-Multi-Factor Authentication (MFA) is mandatory for ALL administrative accounts, human or delegated AI.
-Role-Based Access Control (RBAC) with the principle of least privilege must extend to specify precise agent capabilities and data access granularities.
+Leverage industry standards like OAuth 2.0 + OpenID Connect for human and system authentication.
+Implement JWT tokens with stringent expiration policies and revocation mechanisms for API access, crucially applying these to AI agents' programmatic interactions.
+Multi-Factor Authentication (MFA) must be mandatory for ALL administrative accounts, whether human operators overseeing agents or delegated AI identities with elevated privileges.
+Role-Based Access Control (RBAC) with the principle of least privilege is paramount, extended to specify precise agent capabilities and data access granularities.
+For instance, a customer support agent should only access anonymized customer data, while a billing agent might require access to payment systems, each with distinct, non-overlapping permission sets.

 3

-Validate all inputs server-side, understanding that agent-generated input can be just as malicious as human input.
-Parameterized queries are no longer optional to prevent SQL injection.
-Implement a robust Content Security Policy (CSP) to mitigate Cross-Site Scripting (XSS), even within agent-generated content rendering.
-Rate limiting on all endpoints protects against brute-force attacks from both human and agent sources.
+Validate all inputs server-side, understanding explicitly that agent-generated input can be just as malicious and exploit-laden as human input, if not more so due to scale.
+Parameterized queries are no longer optional for *any* database interaction to prevent SQL injection.
+Implement a robust Content Security Policy (CSP) to mitigate Cross-Site Scripting (XSS) risks, even within agent-generated content rendered to users.
+Rate limiting on all endpoints is vital, protecting against brute-force attacks or resource exhaustion from both human users and overly aggressive or compromised agents.
+Imagine an agent, subtly perturbed, initiating 10,000 API calls per second—rate limiting is your first line of defense.

 4